Criteo

 Discovery

-Digging into the data we identified a core opportunity around enabling new segment ideas for marketers: While users reported a high satisfaction with the current audience tool, the data showed that it was not used to it full potential; users would often stick with simpler audiences to avoid the complexity of the tools
+We started by interviewing Criteo marketing experts to understand their workflow.
+Our users were already using LLM tools to get new ideas for their campaigns but it was not linked to Criteo’s Data.
+Digging into the data we identified a core opportunity around enabling new segment ideas for marketers: While users reported a high satisfaction with the current audience tool, the data showed that it was not used to it full potential; users would often stick with simpler audiences to avoid the complexity of the tools.

 Mapping “Note-n-Map”

 Borrowing from the excellent article of Steph Cruchon I led a workshop to build a cross functional story mapping.
-This allowed us to clearly layout the process of building the audience from the brief to the client receiving the ads
+This allowed us to clearly layout the process of building the audience from the brief to the client receiving the ads.

 Early sketchs